The Duffin-Schaeffer theorem in number fields: Proving Theorem

 \section{Proving Theorem \ref{thm:duffinschaefferK}}

 Now that we have our zero-one law and our overlap estimates, we can proceed to prove our main theorem.

 \begin{proof}[Proof of Theorem \ref{thm:duffinschaefferK}] As before, note that we have

-First, we want to determine the measure of $\mathcal{A}'_{\n}(\PSI)$.
-Looking at \eqref{eq:Anboxes}, we see this is a union of boxes of the same measure.
-The measure of a single box is given by
+First, we want to determine the measure of $\mathcal{A}_{\n}(\PSI)$.
+Looking at \eqref{eq:Anboxes}, we see this is a union of boxes of the same measure, and that the measure of a single box is given by

-and given our boundedness condition \eqref{eq:boundedness} in Theorem \ref{thm:duffinschaefferK}, the boxes overlapping $D_K$ are just those with centres in $D_K$, which is $\Phi(\n)$.
-So we have that
+By the definition of \(\Phi(\n)\), there are \(\Phi(\n)\) points of denominator \(\n\) inside \(D_K\); then around each we have a box of volume \(2^s \pi^t \Psi(\n)\).
+For each of these points, if any of the surrounding box \(B\) spills out of \(D_K\), then by simply translating by elements of the lattice \(\iota(\OK_K)\), we find a corresponding finite union of boxes